-On CTR2-Duo (and older CTR2-Flex and CTR2-Dial dual-knob units), each knob can be assigned to one of 6 functions.
-Each knob has its own menu page of functions.
+On these units, each knob can be assigned to one of 6 functions.
+Duo units have a menu page for each knob.

 The first option always displays <DIAL>.
 When this option is selected, turning the Knob on any page will change the control selected in the [Dial control page](#).